-This UBS Exchange Traded Fund invests in supranational bonds and may therefore be subject to high fluctuations in value.
+This UBS Exchange Traded Fund invests in treasuries and may therefore be subject to high fluctuations in value.
 This Fund may not be appropriate for investors who plan to withdraw their money before the recommended holding period disclosed in the PRIIPs KID.
-All investments are subject to market fluctuations.
+Sustainability characteristics and risks are considered as part of the Index selection process.
+Sustainability characteristics and risks are considered as part of the Index selection process.
 Every fund has specific risks, which can significantly increase under unusual market conditions.
-As a result, the net asset value of the funds assets is directly dependent on the performance of the underlying index.
+As a result, the net asset value of the fund's assets is directly dependent on the performance of the underlying index.
 Losses that could be avoided via active management will not be offset.